Frequently Asked Questions

 -

-The Biolaminin stock solution has long-term stability when stored at -20°C to -80°C. Please refer to the product-specific CoA.
-Repeated freeze/thaw should be avoided.
-For your convenience, you can aliquot the Biolaminin stock solution to smaller aliquots and store at -80°C.
+The frozen Biolaminin stock solution has long-term stability when stored at -20°C to -80°C. For your convenience, you can aliquot the Biolaminin stock solution into smaller aliquots and store it at -30°C-80°C. Repeated freeze/thaw should be avoided.
+Please refer to the product-specific CoA.

 -